Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

-While it’s hard to find many people who would trade a beach day for anything else, if you want to slow things down a little bit then checking out Currimundi Lake should be on your list of things to do in Noosa.
+While it’s hard to find many people who would trade a beach day for anything else, if you want to slow things down a little bit then checking out Currimundi Lake on Noosa north shore.

-Winner of the 2004 award for Queensland’s cleanest beach this beautiful spot is perfect for a day soaking and playing in the water.
+Winner of the 2004 award for Queensland’s cleanest beach, this beautiful spot is perfect for a day playing in the water.

-This natural lake is connected to a massive stretch of a surf beach so you have the best of both worlds.
+This natural lake is connected to a massive stretch of a surf beach near Noosa north shore so you have the best of both worlds.